boardfish/dissertation/contents/4-implementation.md

 development department---generally, CI serves as a strict gatekeep to `master`, so in the majority of cases, development departments would resolve not to merge to `master` until their CI server functioned again.
 Due to time constraints, I was not quite so strict around it.
+This came at a cost.

-As I expected, this created a difficulty.
+As I fully expected, this created a difficulty.
 With `master` having been changed without being monitored by regular CI runs, new issues had reached the branch---particularly, absence of the Rails master key meant that encrypted credentials couldn't be accessed during the application's initialisation cycle.
 I was able to fix this and proceed, but in an industry environment with several